project-kaat/ctf-writeups/TFCCTF2021/UH_SUSSY_BAKA/README.md

 04002b0000000000   # This is an Alt-Tab
 0200170000000000   # This is a capital T
 ```
 Makes sense so far.
-Now, we just need to a way to parse the messages.
+Now, we just need a way to parse the messages.
 We could do it by hand, or write a script, _which is totally, definitely, and absolutely the way I did it during the live event (i swear)_.

 ## Writing a simple parser